AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 provided.
 The front page goes on to show how to use regular expressions then concludes with crate features.

-Don't worry about comparing your crate, which is just beginning.
+Don't worry about comparing your crate, which is just beginning, to other more developed crates.
 To get the documentation to something more polished, start incrementally and put in an introduction, example, and features.
 Rome was not built in a day!

 The first lines within the `lib.rs` will compose the front-page, and they use a different convention than the rest of the rustdocs.
 Lines should